 Meals on Wheels at the Greater Maple Valley Community Center is part of a national program that provides nutritious meals and other nutrition services to men and women in our local community who are elderly, homebound, disabled, frail, or at risk.
-To download an application visit the Senior Services website.
+Download an application at the Senior Services website.

 Who is eligible?

 Persons 60 years of age or older who are homebound due to illness or handicap and who are unable to prepare their own nutritious meals are eligible for Meals on Wheels.
-The spouse of the eligible participant, residing with the participant, is also eligible to receive meals if this is in the best interest of the participant.
-In addition, handicapped persons, regardless of age, who reside with the elderly participant are eligible.
+The spouse and handicapped persons who reside with the eligible participant are also eligible to receive meals if this is in the best interest of the participant.

 Eligible participants decide for themselves what, if anything, they can afford to donate for their meals.
 The suggested donation is $3.00 per meal.
 You may use your Quest card (or "Food Stamp" card) to donate toward the cost of your meals.
 No eligible person will be denied meals if unable to make a contribution.